All Episodes

 I haven't seen the letter, but I would suppose that she would be a target.

-And a lot of, a number of his more experienced prosecutors were, were, thought he was crazy for even attempting to, to get her as a cooperating witness.
+In fact, I know there was a little debate within Starr's office, and a number of his more experienced prosecutors thought he was crazy for even attempting to get her as a Cooperating witness because she's already got sort of tainted credibility.

-She claimed, for example, on part of the tapes, that she embellishes her lies.
+She claimed, for example, on part of the tapes that she embellishes her lies.

 There's former school teachers claiming things about her.